Hannah More: Playwright and Influential Associations

 In London, More sought to associate with the literary elite, including Samuel Johnson, Joshua Reynolds and Edmund Burke.
 Johnson is quoted as scolding her: "Madam, before you flatter a man so grossly to his face, you should consider whether or not your flattery is worth having."
 He would later be quoted as calling her "the finest versifatrix in the English language".
-Meanwhile, she became prominent in the Bluestocking group of women engaged in polite conversation and literary and intellectual pursuits.
-She attended the salon of Elizabeth Montagu, where she met Frances Boscawen, Elizabeth Carter, Elizabeth Vesey and Hester Chapone, some of whom would be lifelong friends.
-In 1782, she wrote a witty verse celebration of her friends and circle: The Bas Bleu, or, Conversation, published in 1784.